 Hon.
 P.J.
 Akeeagok (interpretation): Thank you, Mr. Speaker.
 I again thank the member.
-The areas of development have clearly been identified in the memorandum of understanding and this is one very good example.
-I could say that Premier Stefanson and I have not spoken together yet, but I expect that in the near future I will raise this with her and other issues as well, and that's when we decide to have a new memorandum of understanding.
+The areas of development have been clearly identified in the memorandum of understanding and this is one very good example.
+I can say that Premier Stefanson and I have not spoken together yet, but I expect to raise this as well other issues with her in the near future, and that's when we will decide to have a new memorandum of understanding.
 Thank you, Mr. Speaker.